Massey High School

 SUBSTANCE ABUSE

-UNIFORM AND GROOMING
+UNIFORM AND PRESENTATION

-(i) The correct uniform must be worn at the appropriate time and according to the regulations set out by the Board of Trustees;
+1. The correct uniform must be worn at the appropriate time and according to the regulations set out by the Board of Trustees.
+This includes from the time students leave home in the morning until returning in the afternoon;

 BUSES

-(i) Students must board buses in an orderly manner;
+1. Students must board buses in an orderly manner;

-(ii) Once students arrive at school in the mornings, they must remain at the school and not wander along the neighbourhood streets;
+2. Once students arrive at school in the mornings, they must remain at the school and not wander along the neighbourhood streets;

-(iii) Any misbehaviour on the buses could result in a student being barred from the bus transport for a period of time.
+3. Any misbehaviour on the buses could result in a student being barred from the bus transport for a period of time.

-TRANSPORT - YEAR SENIOR STUDENTS ONLY
+TRANSPORT - YEAR 12 & 13 STUDENTS ONLY

 LEAVE